erroronline1/caro/readme.md

 Needless to elaborate vendor names and unique article numbers must match.

 [Vendor and product management](#vendor-and-product-management) states, why this will not replace the CARO App product database in general.

+### Case positions
+Case positions are fetched by request.
+If available, tables of the calculatory items will be displayed from within the records according to the provided ERP case number(s).
+Data will be presented as constructed within the custom interface-class-method.
+Keys must match the language chunks `record.erpinterface.casepositions`.

 ### Custom database dumps
 Your custom erp interface class can contain a method to provide a CSV-file with custom contents, e.g. your custom queries from the ERP database.
 If this is provided a menu item will show up within the [Tools](#tools).